fluid-tools/wavflip/R2_VAULT_STRUCTURE.md

 # R2 Vault Structure Analysis (WONT BE DOING THIS)

 ## Overview
-Analysis of migrating from PostgreSQL UUID-based library to Cloudflare R2 path-based storage structure.
+Analysis of migrating from PostgreSQL UUID-based vault to Cloudflare R2 path-based storage structure.

 ## Current PostgreSQL Approach (What You Have)